markroby/markroby/README.md

 ### Hi there 👋
+As a data scientist, I excel at leveraging machine learning to drive tangible financial gains for businesses.
+My deep passion for basic sciences such as mathematics and statistics is what fuels my work.

 <!--
 **markroby/markroby** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.